 Whether you're facing a challenge in the classroom or are eager to explore a new pedagogical approach, the Center for Teaching Excellence has services to support you.
-We offer confidential consultations, workshops on cutting-edge topics, and pedagogical resources to further your teaching practice.
+We offer confidential consultations, innovative teaching spaces, and pedagogical resources to further your teaching practice.

 CTE staff are available to meet one-on-one with instructors to talk through a range of teaching questions.
 Whether you are trying to figure out how to improve student participation, design a new Canvas course, or explore a new pedagogical approach, our experienced staff are here to serve as resources and sounding boards.